What Is Restrictive Practice?

 Positive Approaches to Reduce Restrictive Practices in Health and Social Care

-Through the positive approach, family, friends, and carers can learn what their close ones like or dislike, what kind of skills and abilities they have, and how to respect and value their backgrounds.
+Through the positive approach, family, friends, and carers can learn what their loved ones like or dislike, what kind of skills and abilities they have, and how to respect and value their backgrounds.
 Also, they can learn how to communicate and understand the environment’s impact on their loved ones by consistently looking for other ways of support in every aspect of care.

 Positive Behaviour Support (PBS)